Glusk/sprouts/DESIGN.md

     }
 }
 ```
-If we want to update the color or the position of the vertex we have to either
+If we want to update color or position of a vertex, we have to either
 make `Vertex` mutable or locate and update all occurrences of the old `Vertex`
 object with the new `Vertex` object that contains the updated values.
 Both
 options seem hacky.